 Jack has complemented his legal career with various business interests and service to many nonprofit corporations.
-He is the former chair of Rockwood Casualty Insurance Company and the current chair and president of Ballymoney & Company, a business that develops and manages real estate properties.
+He is the former chair of Rockwood Casualty Insurance Company and the current chair and president of Ballymoney Real Estate Services, a real estate development and management company.
 He has also served as a director of the Pittsburgh Steelers Football Club and Wilson McGinley Inc., a wholesale distributor of beer and malt beverages.
-He currently serves as a director of Duquesne University, emeritus trustee of Saint Bonaventure University, and chair of the Rita McGinley Foundation.
-He chaired Pittsburgh Mercy Hospital through its joiner with UPMC.
+Jack currently serves as chair of Duquesne University’s board of directors, an emeritus trustee at St. Bonaventure University (where he also previously chaired the board of trustees), chair of the Rita McGinley Foundation, and chair of The Pittsburgh Foundation.
+He is the former board chair of Pittsburgh Mercy Hospital, which he led through its joiner with UPMC.

 - Represented major health system in liquidation—utilizing a team of ﬁrm attorneys to address employment law; employee benefits, including pension plan terminations; dissolution of the corporations through which the health system operated; resolution of class actions; and bankruptcy and creditors’ rights issues—to ensure that the assets were promptly liquidated and that creditor claims against these assets were promptly processed.
 Client chose to dissolve under the supervision of the courts pursuant to Pennsylvania’s Nonprofit Law, rather than by filing for bankruptcy, becoming one of the largest nonprofit corporate dissolutions in the history of the Allegheny County Court of Common Pleas Orphans’ Court.
 The lack of precedent required great flexibility from the Court and the attorneys in formulating a procedure that followed the Orphans’ Court rules, yet took into account the size and complexity of the case.